GRADE

 AN IN-DEPTH LOOK

-Delaware receives a “C” for ensuring K-12 financial literacy instruction through its financial literacy standards in grade bands, but not through a high school stand-alone personal finance course.
-In order to receive an “A,” Delaware must implement grade-specific K-12 financial literacy standards for all students and add a stand-alone personal finance course requirement.
+Delaware receives a “B” for ensuring K-12 financial literacy instruction through its financial literacy standards in grade bands, but not through a high school stand-alone personal finance course.
+In order to receive an “A,” Delaware must add a stand-alone personal finance course requirement.